 \subsection{Ablation Study (RQ5)}

 In this section, we investigate the impact of different components in \our by masking them individually.
-The term `w/o Summary' signifies the use of the original text for each node instead of the generated summaries introduced in Section~\ref{sec:data} as the text modality input. `w/o Freeze' denotes the non-freezing of the text model, and `w/o IL' indicates the removal of invariant learning from our pretraining loss.
+The term `w/o Summary' indicates using the original text for each node instead of the generated summaries introduced in Sec.~\ref{sec:data} as text modality input. `w/o Freeze' means the non-freezing of the text model, and `w/o IL' is the removal of invariant learning from our pretraining loss.

 From Table~\ref{tab:ablation}, it is evident that the generated summaries are crucial for achieving zero-shot transferability.
 The original text, which contains only individual node content, lacks structural information, resulting in a gap between the text and graph modalities.
 Additionally, original text may include noisy information, leading to suboptimal performance.
-For example, `w/o Summary' achieves 41.65\% and 46.26\% on the Photo and Computers datasets, respectively, falling over 10 absolute percentage points behind \our.
-The `w/o Freeze' condition shows the poorest performance on the WikiCS and History datasets, with scores of 58.92\% and 29.40\%, respectively.
+For example, `w/o Summary' achieves 41.65\% and 46.26\% on the Photo and Computers datasets, respectively, falling over 10 absolute percentage points behind \our. `w/o Freeze' shows the poorest performance on the WikiCS and History datasets, with scores of 58.92\% and 29.40\%, respectively.
 This suggests that fully tuning the text model may lead to overfitting on the source data, impairing transferability.
-Lastly, `w/o IL' performs worse than \our on most datasets, indicating that incorporating invariant learning into the pretraining loss significantly enhances both cross-domain and in-domain transferability.
+Last, `w/o IL' performs worse than \our on most datasets, indicating that incorporating invariant learning into the pretraining loss significantly enhances both cross-domain and in-domain transferability.